mickxmick/ALL_ABOUT_ME/README.md

 # ALL_ABOUT_ME
-This a website about ME!
+This is a website about ME!